+Source: Oregon Health Authority

 Schools

 The Elsie-Jewell planning area lies primarily within the Jewell School District #8.
 Portions of the northwest quadrant of the planning area are within Astoria School District #1 and portions of the southwest quadrant are within Seaside School District #10.
 The Jewell Consolidated School District covers the whole planning area, providing provides education from Kindergarten through 12th grade.
+The Jewell school also serves as a de facto community center due to the lack of other community buildings within the planning area.
 Enrollment as of 1979 at the Jewell School was 115 with a design capacity of approximately 250 students.